 Insight Psychological Therapists - Kayla Patrick

-*NOTE: Our Practicum Intern (Student) Therapists offer reduced rates for counselling support.
+*NOTE: Our Post-Practicum Intern (Student) Therapists offer reduced rates for counselling support.
 Please be aware that FEES WILL BE NON-REIMBURSABLE by Extended Health Care Benefit Plans.

 More About Kayla Patrick

-Regarding my educational background, I am in the process of completing a Master of Arts in Counselling Psychology degree and have previously obtained a Bachelor of Arts in Psychology with distinction.
-My recent experience lies in helping individuals of all ages as a Crisis Responder on a crisis helpline and working with women in a group setting who have experienced intimate partner violence (IPV).
+My curiosity about human nature and overcoming my own challenges led me to pursue Bachelor of Arts in Psychology and a Master of Arts in Counselling Psychology.
+I have always known that I wanted to work closely with individuals and provide a safe space for them to feel heard and accepted.
+My experience includes working as a Crisis Responder with a crisis helpline and with women who have experienced trauma and intimate partner violence.
 Before developing an interest in psychology, I was heavily involved in music and performing.
-From these experiences, I am aware of the unique challenges involved with arts performance and have a keen interest in working with individuals in this area.
+From these experiences, I am aware of the unique challenges involved with high-level arts performance and have a keen interest in working with individuals in this area.
+When I am not working, you can find me out in nature, reading, and playing guitar.

 A COUPLE OF QUESTIONS